JamesMartin1998/Python-Project/README.md

 ### Run Locally

-This project can be run locally by:
+- This project can be run locally by:
     - Opening the project repository.
     - Opening the dropdown on the 'code' button.
     - Downloading the zip file.
     - Extracting the files from the zip file into a new folder on your computer.
     - Opening the folder in an IDE of your choice.
     - Installing Colorama by typing "pip install colorama" in the terminal.
     - Typing "python run.py" in the terminal.

+## Credits

+- Colour was produced in the terminal by installing and importing the Colorama library.
+- Request diffculty function adapts from the validate_data function used in Code Institute's Love Sandwiches project
+-  update_hidden function adapts on code from following link: https://tutorial.eyehunts.com/python/python-replace-character-in-a-string-by-index-example-code/#:~:text=Replace%20Character%20at%20a%20given,list%20items%20to%20the%20string
+- Thanks to Oisin, a tutor a Code Institute for helping me to solve the error where a correct guess after an incorrect guess caused the program to crash.
+- Thanks to my mentor, Ronan, for his support during the project.